 14. Where can I find information on the job outlook for SLPAs and current job opportunities?

-- The SLPA program does not keep a job board; SLPA positions can be found on search engines such as www.indeed.com, www.edjoin.org, and www.therapyjobs.com.
+- Prospective SLPAs should use search engines such as www.indeed.com, www.edjoin.org, and www.therapyjobs.com.
 A search for "SLPA jobs California" on any web browser will bring up a list of current jobs for the state.

 - The California Speech-Language Hearing Association (csha.org) provides job postings and information about SLP-related jobs in California.